 By registering with the forum, you will be able to edit your member profile and preferences.
 You will get the most out of your time here if you change your profile and preferences to suit your individual tastes.
 There are many options in your profile to make your experience here more enjoyable, so please take a few moments to try the various settings.
 Also, only users that are registered and logged in can take advantage of the "New Posts" feature upon each visit.
 Once you've registered and logged in, click "Edit Profile" or "Edit Preference" in the Forum Navigation island to edit your settings.

-The Email Address field is used for email notifications, Watch Lists and to email your password.
+The Email Address field is used for email notifications, Follow Lists and to email your password.
 The Public Email Address field is what other users see when they view your profile.
-We realize that you may not want everyone to know your real email address, but we need to know it in case you want to watch certain content or if you want to have replies emailed to you.
-For this reason you can give us your real email address in the Email Address field and only the Administrators of the board will see it.
+We realize that you may not want everyone to know your real email address, but we need to know it in case you want to follow certain content or if you want to have replies emailed to you.
+For this reason you can give us your real email address in the Email Address field and only the Administrators of the forum will see it.
 You can provide a different email address for the general public using the Public Email Address.
-Some people like to put in something like firstname.lastname@example.org.
+Some people like to put in something like email@example.com.
 This way people can still figure out what your real email address is, but spamming agents can't just parse through the page and obtain your email address to spam you.

 Yes.
 Cookies are used to remember your login information as well as what posts you have read during your current session.
 Without accepting cookies some functions won't work properly.

 If you have registered with these forums, you must log in to take advantage of the personalization of settings.
 To log in, look in the upper right-hand corner of your screen for the "Log In" link.
 This link will take you to a page where you can enter your Login Name (or email address) and Password.
 Keep in mind that the password is always case-sensitive.
 This means that the software considers "S" and "s" to be different characters.